Be Welcomed in Bogan Gate

 The Golf Club is located 2kms north of the town with a scenic 9 hole course with sand greens.
-Annual tournaments include a Men’s Open Tournament the 2nd Sunday in September and a Ladies Open Tournament on the 4th Sunday in May.
+Annual tournaments include a Men’s Open Tournament on the second Sunday in September and a Ladies Open Tournament on the fourth Sunday in May.
 Social players are welcome on weekends.
 Contact 02 6864 3233.

 Have a stroll through the olive trees at Tumbling Downs and see where the olive oil is produced.
 Olive oil jams and chutneys are available to purchase.
 Located on Olive Grove Lane, open by appointment, phone 02 6864 1126